setpasslock/json-searcher/README.md

 # json-searcher
-A tool that allows you to query JSON files using SQL-like syntax.
+A tool that allows you to query JSON files using SQL-like syntax, with support for nested JSON structures and arrays.

 ## Features
 - SQL-like query syntax
 - WHERE conditions with AND/OR operators
 - LIKE operator with % wildcard support